 With regard to loan portfolio concentrations at September 30, 2013, loans secured by business properties made up 37% of the Bank's total loans receivable held for investment, and 32% of the allowance for loan losses was allocated to such loans.
 This compares to 42% of total loans receivable and 22% of the allowance at September 30, 2012.
 At September 30, 2013, loans secured by residential properties made up 52% percent of the Bank's total loans receivable held for investment, and 42% of the allowance for loan losses was allocated to such loans.
 This compares to 43% of total loans receivable and 22% of the allowance at September 30, 2012.
-At September 30, 2013, construction and development loans made up 8% of the Bank's total loans receivable held for investment, and 24% percent of the allowance for loan losses was allocated to such loans receivable held for investment, and 52% of total loans for loan losses was allocated to such loans receivable held for investment, and 24% percent of the allowance for loan losses was allocated to such loans receivable and 52% of the allowance at September 30, 2012.
+At September 30, 2013, loans secured by residential properties made up 52% percent of the Bank's total loans receivable held for investment, and 42% of the allowance for loan losses was allocated to such loans.
+This compares to 43% of total loans receivable held for investment, and 24% percent of the allowance for loan losses was allocated to such loans.
+This compares to 12% of total loans receivable and 52% of the allowance at September 30, 2012.